HMS Lynx (F27)

-HMS Lynx (F27), was a Leopard-class Type 41 anti aircraft frigate of the British Royal Navy, named after the lynx.
+HMS Lynx (F27), was a Leopard-class Type 41 anti aircraft frigate of the Royal Navy, named after the lynx.

-She was laid down by John Brown and Company, Clydebank, Scotland, on 13 August 1953, launched on 12 January 1955, and commissioned on 14 March 1957.
+She was laid down by John Brown & Company, Clydebank, Scotland, on 13 August 1953, launched on 12 January 1955, and commissioned on 14 March 1957.
 On 12 March 1982 she was sold to the Bangladesh Navy and renamed BNS Abu Bakr.
 She was decommissioned and scrapped in 2014.

 Construction and design

 The Leopard-class, or Type 41, frigates were designed for a main role of providing anti-aircraft protection for convoys.
 As such they were provided with a heavy gun armament but did not require high speed.
 They shared a common hull and machinery with the Salisbury-class (or Type 61) aircraft direction frigates.

 Leopard was 339 ft 10+1/2 in long overall, 330 ft 0 in at the waterline and 320 ft 0 in, with a Beam of 40 ft 0 in and a draught of 11 ft 10 in.
 Displacement was 2300 LT standard and 2520 LT deep load.
 She was powered by eight Admiralty Standard Range 1 (ASR1) diesel engines, with a total power of 14400 bhp, driving two propeller shafts giving a speed of 25 kn.
 Four more of these engines were used to generate electricity, driving 500 kW alternators.
 The ship had a range of 2300 nmi at full power and 7500 nmi at 16 kn.

-The ship's main gun armament consisted of two twin 4.5 inch (113 mm) Mark 6 dual purpose gun turrets, mounted one forward and one aft, with a STAAG twin stabilised 40mm Bofors mount providing close-in anti-aircraft defence, although this mounting was unreliable and later replaced by a single Bofors gun.
+The ship's main gun armament consisted of two twin 4.5 inch (113 mm) Mark 6 dual-purpose gun turrets, mounted one forward and one aft, with a STAAG twin stabilised 40mm Bofors mount providing close-in anti-aircraft defence, although this mounting was unreliable and later replaced by a single Bofors gun.
 A single Squid anti submarine mortar was fitted.
 As built, Leopard was fitted with a Type 960 long-range radar on the ship's mainmast and Type 293Q surface/air search radar on the foremast.
 A Mark 6M fire control system (including a Type 275 radar) for the 4.5 inch guns was mounted above the ship's bridge, with a secondary CRBF (Close-Range Blind Fire) director aft, fitted with Type 262 Radar, while the STAAG mount was fitted with its own Type 262 fire control radar. while a Type 974 navigation radar was also fitted.
 Type 965 long-range air search radar replaced Type 960 during a refit in 1964 and 1966, with Type 993 surface/air search and target indication radar replaced the Type 293Q.
 The ship's sonar fit consisted of Type 174 search, Type 170 fire control sonar for Squid and a Type 162 sonar for classifying targets on the sea floor.

-Lynx was laid down at John Brown and Company's Clydebank shipyard on 13 August 1953, was launched on 12 January 1955 by Mary, Princess Royal and commissioned on 14 March 1957, as the first of her class.
+Lynx was laid down at John Brown & Company's Clydebank shipyard on 13 August 1953, was launched on 12 January 1955 by Mary, Princess Royal and commissioned on 14 March 1957, as the first of her class.